ncoghlan/misc/notes/python3/questions_and_answers.rst

 interpreter's anticipated 2020 date for the end of free community support.

-**August 2016**: Google App Engine added official Python 3.4(!) support to their Flexible Environments
+**August 2016**: Google App Engine added official Python 3.4(!) support to their Flexible Environments (Python 3.5 support followed not long after, but the original announcement was for Python 3.4).

-Microsoft Azure published instructions on how to select a particular Python version using
-`App Service Site Extensions <https://blogs.msdn.microsoft.com/pythonengineering/2016/08/04/upgrading-python-on-azure-app-service/>`__.
+As part of rolling out Python 3.5 support, Microsoft Azure published instructions on how to select a particular Python version using `App Service Site Extensions <https://blogs.msdn.microsoft.com/pythonengineering/2016/08/04/upgrading-python-on-azure-app-service/>`__.

 Initial release of Enthought Deployment Manager, with support for Python 2.7